Dinosaur - Velociraptor mongoliensis

 - dagger-like teeth and a light, agile body, with long legs and fingers;

 - a large brain, lightly built skull, a wishbone, breastbone and long arms;

 - a half-moon-shaped bone in its wrist making it possible to swivel its wrist to the side in a flapping motion and to fold its arm against its body like a bird.

 - a deadly sickle-like claw on its foot, clasping hands and many bird-like features.

-Velociraptor mongoliensis dinosaur was first discovered in 1924 in what is now the Gobi Desert of Mongolia.
+Velociraptor mongoliensis was first discovered in 1924 in what is now the Gobi Desert of Mongolia.
 Its name means 'swift robber from Mongolia' in reference to its possible habit of robbing dinosaur eggs from nests.

 Velociraptor mongoliensis belonged to the family Dromaeosauridae, which occurred in the Northern Hemisphere during the Cretaceous.